losephjambert/Sprint-Challenge--JavaScript/README.md

   - When `this` is referenced in a function body, it refers to the global scope (the window in browsers and the console in node).
 In `strict` mode, global `this` returns `undefined`.

 - Implicit
   - Implicit binding only refers to objects with methods.
 In order to understand what `this` refers to when using implicit binding, look to the left of the `.` when an object method is invoked.
-For example, in this code --> `myGreatObject.myCoolMethod()` `myGreatObject` is our reference to `this` in the context of the method `myCoolMethod`.
+For example, in this code: `myGreatObject.myCoolMethod()`, `myGreatObject` is our reference to `this` in the context of the method `myCoolMethod`.
 - Explicit
   - Explicit binding is when our code, well, explicitly passes in a reference to the object we want to use as our reference to `this`.
 We use three Object methods to achieve this goal: `.call()`, `.apply()`, and `.bind()`.
   - `.call()` and `.apply()` both immediately invoke, and pass in our `this` reference, whatever method upon which we've called them.
 The only difference is that `.call()` takes a single argument in its callback, and `.apply()` takes an array of arguments inits callback.